Hannah Ocuish

-Hannah Ocuish (sometimes "Occuish"; March 1774 – December 20, 1786) was a 12-year old Pequot Native American girl with an intellectual disability who was hanged on December 20, 1786, in New London, Connecticut for the murder of Eunice Bolles, the 6-year old daughter of a wealthy farmer.
+Hannah Ocuish (sometimes "Occuish"; March 1774 – December 20, 1786) was a 12-year old Pequot Native American girl with an intellectual disability, who was hanged on December 20, 1786, in New London, Connecticut, for the murder of Eunice Bolles, the 6-year-old daughter of a wealthy farmer.
 She is believed to be the youngest person executed in the United States.
-In recent years, Ocuish's guilt, culpability, and the fairness of her trial have come into question.
+In the 2020s, Ocuish's guilt, culpability, and the fairness of her trial have come into question.

 Early life

 Henry Channing, a minister, published a sermon entitled God Admonishing His People of their Duty ... a Sermon ...
 Occasioned by the Execution of Hannah Ocuish, a Mixed Girl, Aged 12 Years and 9 Months, for the Murder of Eunice Bolles, Aged 6 Years and 6 Months.
 It describes the negative and racially prejudiced light in which her early life was presented to the court, referring to her Native American mother as an "abandoned creature", and characterizing Ocuish as a fearsome violent criminal who at the age of 6 nearly killed another victim during a robbery of a gold necklace and clothing:

-In modern US law, character evidence cannot be admitted to prove guilt.
-According to FRE 404, "Evidence of a person’s character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait."
-Although a prosecutor may present the evidence for a different purpose, the trial judge must not consider it when determining guilt.

 Murder trial

 Murder

 The victim, six-year-old Eunice Bolles, the daughter of a wealthy farmer, was found dead on July 21, 1786.
 Ocuish was questioned and said four boys were near the scene of the crime.
-When the boys could not be found, the investigators further questioned her and she confessed.
+When the boys could not be found, the investigators further questioned her and claimed she had confessed.

 Karen Halttunen, a history professor at the University of California at Davis, summarized the crime:

 Arrest

-One day after the murder, Ocuish was accused of killing Bolles and confessed.
+One day after the murder, Ocuish was accused of killing Bolles and allegedly confessed.
 She was arrested for and charged with (indicted by a grand jury for) the murder and was held in pre-trial prison.
 The murder was reported in the July 27, 1786, issue of the Norwich Packet.

 The only inculpatory evidence against her was her confession to the investigators.
 The confession was never corroborated by anyone besides the investigators.
 The Fifth Amendment was not available at the time of the events.

 Her confession reportedly included baiting Bolles with calico, beating her nearly to death with a rock, strangling her to death, and placing rocks to stage an accident.
 The confession specified that the motive was that Bolles had earlier accused her of the theft of strawberries.
+The legitimacy of this alleged motive has been placed under scrutiny in recent years, since Ocuish had faced no recorded consequence for the alleged theft.

 Trial

-During Ocuish's trial, she pleaded "not guilty" at the direction of defense counsel and seemed unfazed and calm as the rest of those present, including the presiding judge, were brought to tears multiple times.
-The court found her guilty.
+During Ocuish's trial, she pleaded "not guilty" at the direction of defense counsel and seemed unfazed and calm while the rest of those present, including presiding judge Richard Law, were brought to tears multiple times.
+The court found her guilty of murder.